 - "[A]II meetings of all state and local governmental bodies shall be publicly held in places reasonably accessible to members of the public and shall be open to all citizens at all times unless otherwise expressly provided by law."
 Wis.
-Stat. § 19.81(2). - "'Open session' means a meeting which is held in a place reasonably accessible to members of the public and open to all citizens at all times" Wis.
+Stat. § 19.81(2). - "Open session' means a meeting which is held in a place reasonably accessible to members of the public and open to all citizens at all times . . . ."
+Wis.
 Stat. § 19.82(3).

-Open Session Requirements | Public Accessibility
+Open Session Requirements: Public Accessibility

-- Public accessibility has three aspects:

-- Physical location in the community

-- Room size and acoustics

-- Physical accessibility

-Location

-- Governmental bodies should hold their meetings in places that are within the geographic area they serve. - Meetings may not be held on private premises unless those premises are open and reasonably accessible to the public.

-Room Size and Acoustics

-- Rooms must be reasonably calculated to be large enough to accommodate all citizens who wish to attend the meeting. - Where acoustics are poor, members must take reasonable steps to make it possible for them to be heard.
+- Three aspects to public accessibility: - Physical location in the community - Meetings should be held within the body's geographic area - May not be held on private premises unless open and reasonably accessible to public - Room size and acoustics - Must be reasonably calculated to accommodate all citizens who wish to attend - Body members must take reasonable steps to make it possible for them to be heard - Physical accessibility - In open session, the room should be unlocked - If doors must be closed due to noise, notice should be posted inviting entry - Accessibility for people with disabilities - State bodies must meet in facilities that people can access without assistance.

-Physical Accessibility

-- Whenever a meeting is in open session, the room should be unlocked to permit free coming and going by the public. - If doors must be closed to keep out noise, signs should be posted on the doors making it clear that the public may enter.

-Accessibility for People With Disabilities

-- State governmental bodies must meet in facilities that people with disabilities can access without assistance.
 Wis.
-Stat. § 19.82(3). - Local bodies are not subject to that statute, but nonetheless must provide reasonable access for people with disabilities.
+Stat. § 19.82(3). - Statute not applicable to local bodies, but they must provide reasonable access

-Open Session Requirements | Citizen Participation
+Open Sessions: Citizen Participation

-- The open meeting law grants citizens the right to attend and observe open session meetings. - The law does not require a governmental body to allow members of the public to speak or actively participate in the meeting. - However, the law permits a portion of an open meeting to be set aside as a public comment period. - Public comment periods are not required. - Such a period must be included on the meeting notice. - Wis.
-Stat. §§ 19.83(2), 19.84(2).
+- The open meeting law ensures the right to attend and observe open session meetings - The law does not require a body to allow the public to speak or actively participate - However, the law permits a portion of an open meeting to be set aside as a public comment period - Public comment periods are not required - Such a period must be included on the meeting notice - During a public comment period, a body: - may receive information from the public and - may discuss any subject raised by the public but - may not take formal action